5 Tips for Creating a Wine List

 1. Keep Ambience in Mind

 Between the concept creation, menu design, lighting, staffing, floor layout, and décor, there’s an extensive amount of planning that takes place to create the perfect ambience for your restaurant.
-Your wine selection should be an extension of that personality by matching your food menu.
+Creating a wine list that is an extension of that personality is very important.

 2. Suggest Pairings